A classification of Fourier summation formulas and crystalline measures: Abstract

 \section{Abstract}

 We completely classify Fourier summation formulas, and in particular, all crystalline measures with quadratic decay.
 Our classification employs techniques from almost periodic functions, Hermite-Biehler functions, de Branges spaces and Poisson representation.
 We show how our classification generalizes recent results of Kurasov \& Sarnak and Olevskii \& Ulanovskii.
 As an application, we give a new classification result for nonnegative measures with uniformly discrete support that are bounded away from zero on their support.
-In the Appendix we attempt to give a systematic account of the several types of Fourier summation formulas, including a new construction using eta-products, generalizing an old example of Guinand.
+Moreover, we give a new construction using eta-quotients, generalizing an old example of Guinand.